dipeshduwal/food-inventory-api/README.md

-**Food Inventory REST API** <br> This is a simple API built using Node.js, Express, and SQLite3.
+**Food Inventory REST API**: <br> This is a simple API built using Node.js, Express, and SQLite3.
 The API allows you to perform basic CRUD operations (Create, Read, Update, Delete) on a food inventory stored in an SQLite3 database.

 **Features:**<br>
 Create: Add new food items to the inventory.<br>